Beard's Roman Women: Plot

-Analysis

 Background

 Beard's Roman Women is loosely based on Burgess's own experiences following the death of his first wife, Lynne, and his subsequent meeting with his second wife, Liana.
+It was originally titled Rome in the Rain, but changed by the American publisher, McGraw-Hill.
+It is still called Rome in the Rain in many translations.
+The plot of the novel is loosely based on the Orpheus myth, including elements of Jean Cocteau's version Orphee.

 The film script for the musical about Byron and Shelley is inspired by a television script Burgess wrote for BBC Two in 1964 titled 'By the Waters of Leman: Byron and Shelley at Geneva'.
 In reality, Burgess was commissioned to write a musical based on the life of Shakespeare by producer William Conrad.

-Title

-Beard's Roman Women was originally titled Rome in the Rain.
-It was changed by the American publisher, McGraw-Hill.
-It is still called Rome in the Rain in many translations.

-Literary Connections

-The plot of the novel is loosely based on the Orpheus myth, including elements of Jean Cocteau's version Orphee.
+The cantata St Celia’s Day, also described in the novel, surfaced two years later as a real Burgess composition.